Greed is Good: A Unifying Perspective on Guided Generation: Experiments

 \paragraph{Metrics.} To evaluate the guided generation we calculate the \textit{mean absolute error} (MAE) between the predicted property value of the generated molecule by the property classifier and the target property value \parencite{satorras2021en}.
 Additionally in \cref{app:add_mol} we report the quality of the generated molecules by evaluating the atom stability (the percentage of atoms with correct valency) and molecule stability (the percentage of molecules where all atoms are stable).

 \paragraph{Results.} In \cref{fig:molecules_vis} we present a visual comparison between molecules generated targeting different polarizability $\alpha$ values using a DTO end-to-end guidance scheme (essentially D-Flow) and the posterior guidance scheme.
 Notice that as $\alpha$ increases the compactness of the molecules generated by a DTO scheme decreases.
 This trend is less noticeable for the posterior guided samples.
 We report quantitative results in \cref{tab:mol_results}.
 We report the unguided EquiFM generated molecules as an upper bound and include the theoretical lower bounds from \textcite{ben-hamu2024dflow}.
 It is here that we notice a sharp decrease in performance from using posterior guidance.
 In particular the greedy (Euler) strategy is is highly unstable even performing worse than the unguided model on the $\alpha$ property.
 The introduction of an additional step in the form of either midpoint or 2-step Euler does seem to improve performance; although the significance varies property to property.
 We observe that the midpoint method seems to perform slightly better than the 2-step Euler.
+We performed experiments with Ralston's third-order method and a fourth-order Runge-Kutta scheme but noticed significant instability in comparison to just taking more steps, we posit this is due to the large step size and that a hybrid scheme like that employed by \textcite{moufad2025variational} might be a reasonable solution to such problems, but ultimately we leave that question up to future work.
+Moreover, we observe that increasing the number of steps generally improves performance with greedy (5-step Euler) performing the best among all the greedy guidance strategies.
+The gradients of DTO (50-step) strategy are the \textit{ideal} and perfect gradients \wrt the flow model as the numerical solver takes 50 discretization steps and thus form the \textit{upper bound of performance}.
+We see that as the DTO strategy incorporates more discretization steps the results converge to the upper bound along this particular design axis; in particular, we notice that the greedy strategy does well in the the regime of less discretization steps.